DanielAtKrypton/viper-env/README.md

 - **Automatic Activation/Deactivation:** Finds and manages virtualenvs in your project directories as you `cd`.
 - **Upward Search:** Works even if you are in a subdirectory of your project.
-- **Plays Well With Others:** If you `cd` into a project with a local venv while another venv (e.g., from Poetry, Conda, or manual activation) is active, viper-env will deactivate the old one before activating the new one.
+- **Plays Well With Others:** If a `viper-env` managed environment is active and you `cd` into a new project, it will correctly deactivate the old one before activating the new one.
 - **State-Aware:** Only deactivates environments that it has activated, so it won't interfere when you leave a project that uses another tool.
-- **Configurable Activation:** Choose between immediate activation on venv creation or more efficient activation only on directory changes.
+- **Configurable Autoloading:** Easily enable or disable the automatic activation/deactivation feature.
 - **Diagnostic Commands:** Supports a quiet mode and provides `list`, `status`, and `version` commands for diagnostics.

 ## Inspiration